 Language Sciences Minors Chelsea Rinn and Thea Stoller traveled to Austin, Texas with Dr. Katie Carmichael (ENGL) to present their research on Cajun English vowels at the Symposium about Language and Society (SALSA) in Spring 2016.
 Both students received undergraduate research grants that helped cover their travel expenses.

 Undergraduate Linguistics Club Vice President Casey Myers (Fall 15-Spring 16) presents her poster on double modals at the Sociolinguistic Variation and Language Processing (SVALP) Conference held at Virginia Tech in Spring 2016.
-Her project started as a class project for Syntax, then developed into independent research with Abby Walker (ENGL).
+Her project started as a class project for ENGL 4074: English Syntax, then developed into independent research with Dr Walker.
 For the project, she ran an online study collecting listener judgments of double modal constructions.
 A write up of her study was published in vtreview!